ryan-mcclue/unsw/gens4015/final-project.md

 periods of time have been developed.
 As a consequence of Einstein's theory of relativity, when a system contains velocities approaching lightspeed, time dilation is experienced.
-From the perspective of those on Earth, time moves faster, resulting in [insert actual quote] 25 Earth years equating to 2 years for those travelling near the speed of light.
+From the perspective of those on Earth, time moves faster.
-"the way all reality becomes illusory and observer-oriented when you study general relativity" [insert a comment here]
+When Mandella returns to Earth after his 2 year minimum period of service, 26 years have passed on Earth.
+Furthermore, as Mandella stays in the UNEF, where upon attaining the rank of Major, 450 years have passed on Earth.
+This time disparity makes it impossible to maintain social bonds with anyone outside UNEF.
+To compound this, UNEF deliberately move squad members around to prevent developing emotional connections with anyone in your company.
+"Your friends and sweethearts of 2 years ago are now going to be 26 years older than you.
+Many of your relatives will have passed away.
+I think you'll find it a very lonely world".
+The absence of emotional relationships destroys one's humanity "Surely he had nothing so primitive and unmilitary as a will to live".
 Advancements in computing have allowed for computers to control most aspects of life.
 A reduction in the size of transistors and memory cells allows for accelerated speeds as you are able to fit more computational and storage units onto a smaller surface area of silicon.
-'surely he had nothing so primitive and unmilitary as a will to live'

-"your friends and sweethearts of 2 years ago are no going to be 26 years older than you. many of your relatives will have passed away.
-I think you'll find it a very lonely world"

-gets worse, "With time dilation, 450 years for research and development"

-2. Emotional Isolation:
-  * Extreme time dilation makes it impossible to maintain social bonds outside of the Army.
-    Army deliberately moves squad members around to prevent developing relationships.
-    Forced to to 'sack' (have sex) with members of your squad every night.
-    Emotions are reduced to physical releases that you don't become attuned with.
-    Desensitisation to death and suffering.
-  * All interactions dominated by computers and machinery (at their mercy) Spaceships and major weapons are almost exclusively controlled by a computer.
+Spaceships and major weapons are almost exclusively controlled by a computer.
-    Physical acts like running and walking overriden by enhanced space suit.
+Physical acts like running and walking are overriden by an enhanced space suit.
-    Education controlled with automated learning systems.
+The loss of responsibility and command makes you feel out of touch with your emotions.
+"It gave you the odd feeling of simultaneously being a marionette and puppeteer.".
-It's clear that the scientific advancements in neuroscience, biology and genetic engineering disrupt the natural processes of thought and reproduction and therefore challenge what it means to be human.
+It's evident that the scientific advancements in aerospace engineering and computing have isolated the emotional experiences of friendship and self-control.
+They therefore challenge what it means to be human.

 In *Ad Astra*, scientific advancements are pursued in order to develop interstellar travel and knowledge of life in the universe.